-Under the current laws of the Cayman Islands, the Company, and its intermediate holding companies in the Cayman Islands are not subject to tax on income or capital gain.
-Additionally, upon payments of dividends by the Company or its subsidiaries in the Cayman Islands to their shareholders, no Cayman Islands withholding tax will be imposed.
+Under the current laws of the Cayman Islands, the Company and its subsidiaries incorporated in the Cayman Islands are not subject to tax on income or capital gains.
+Additionally, the Cayman Islands does not impose a withholding tax on payments of dividends to shareholders.

-British Virgin Islands ("BVI")
+British Virgin Islands